Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Introduction

-Here, we introduce HyperLAU (Hypercubic transition paths with Linear Algebra for Uncertainty), an approach for accumulation modelling that has no underlying infinite site assumption but can deal with longitudinal input data, including specified uncertainties in ancestor and descendant states.
+Here, we introduce HyperLAU (Hypercubic transition paths with Linear Algebra for Uncertainty), an approach for accumulation modelling that has no underlying infinite site assumption but can deal with longitudinal input data, including specified uncertainties in ancestor and descendant states (see Figure \ref{graph_abstr}).
 On the same time, it can handle input data with more features than the Mk-model in a smaller amount of time.
-Pursuing the idea of an hypercubic transition graph and maintaining the option of longitudinal and/or phylogenetic data as input, we developed an approach where precise positions of uncertainty can be specified in both the \textit{ancestor} and \textit{descendant} strings.
-In the center of the algorithm are simple matrix-vector multiplications, as known from linear algebra, which makes the approach intuitive and easy understandable (see Figure \ref{graph_abstr}).
-Borrowing the idea for the option to model different orders of dependencies from \cite{greenbury_hypertraps_2020}, we additionally keep this flexibility, what is a further advantage of our model.\\ We will particularly motivate the approach in the context of anti-microbial resistance (AMR) evolution -- the evolution of pathogens to different drugs.
+Borrowing the idea for the option to model different orders of dependencies from \cite{greenbury_hypertraps_2020}, we additionally keep this flexibility, constituting a further advantage of our model.
+In addition to case studies on diverse evolutionary topics from photosynthesis to organelle evolution, we will particularly motivate the approach in the context of anti-microbial resistance (AMR) evolution.
 AMR is one of the top threats to human health worldwide, with 4.95 million deaths associated with AMR in 2019 \cite{murray_global_2022}.
 Data on bacterial drug resistance is often either inferred from genome information (leading to uncertainty) or measured using laborious experiments (often leading to incompleteness).
-The ability to handle incomplete, phylogenetically-related data is therefore a substantial advantage to accumulation models in this context.
+The ability to handle incomplete, phylogenetically-related data is therefore a substantial advantage to accumulation models in this context \cite{renz_evolutionary_2024, aga2025natural}.